-From May 2014 all hospitals are required to publish information about the number of nursing and midwifery staff working on each ward, together with the percentage of shifts meeting safe staffing guidelines.
+Since May 2014, all hospitals were required to publish information about the number of Nursing and Midwifery staff working on each ward, together with the percentage of shifts meeting safe staffing guidelines.

 This initiative is part of the NHS response to the Francis report which called for greater openness and transparency in the health service.

 The Quality Committee and the Trust Board receive papers on nurse establishment reviews six monthly.
-These reviews involve the Ward Managers, Matrons, Directorate Managers, Finance Managers, Associate Directors of Nursing and the Director of Nursing & Quality.
-The most recent review was completed in line with our budget setting process for 14/15 with the final paper presented to the public board meeting in April 14 .
-The Board agreed to a further investment of £1 million in 14/15.
+These reviews involve the Ward Managers, Matrons, Directorate Managers, Finance Managers, Associate Directors of Nursing and the Director of Nursing, AHPs and Quality

 A monthly exception report provides an explanation to the Trust Board against those wards where we did not meet the planned staffing level.
 We aim to have at least 90% staff fill rate for each ward and use the following assurance ratings: